Spritan/AQIPython/README.md

 # AQIPython
 ## Description
 AQIPython is a Python module that calculates the Air Quality Index (AQI) for various air pollutants based on different standards.
-The module takes pollutant concentration values in parts per million (PPM), milligrams per cubic meter (mg/m³), and micrograms per cubic meter (µg/m³) and provides the corresponding AQI value
+The module takes pollutant concentration values in parts per million (PPM), milligrams per cubic meter (mg/m³), and micrograms per cubic meter (µg/m³) and provides the corresponding AQI value.

 ## Installation
 To install AQIPython, you can use pip, the Python package manager.
 Open your terminal or command prompt and run the following command: